Capturing usage patterns in bike sharing system via multilayer network fused Lasso: Introduction

 The second line of research concerns the problem of predicting the station occupancy or the state of the system at a given time. \cite{faghih2016incorporating} model incoming and outgoing traffic at multiple stations as a panel with variables accounting for spatial and temporal autoregressive structures. \cite{liu2016rebalancing} model inter-station bike transitioning for improving the effectiveness of rebalancing operations by predicting the station drop-off demand. \cite{torti2021modelling} adopt functional linear regression to model the directed flow between pairs of administrative divisions that aggregate multiple stations.

 In all above, it is well-documented that BSS data show temporal and spatial patterns.
-To address such patterns, some previous works pre-process the datasets by, for example, aggregating stations into administrative regions \citep{torti2021modelling}, partitioning the data using subject-specific knowledge \citep{faghih2016incorporating}, or separately analyzing the data collected on weekdays and at weekends \citep{liu2016rebalancing}.
-In complex urban environments, however, it may be difficult to find a single clustering of the data that comprehensively accounts for the patterns in the usage of the BSS, since there exist multiple approaches to produce geographical or temporal divisions according to socioeconomic characteristics, land zones, traffic infrastructure or population composition.
-Then, two data points that can belong to the same division for one aspect (for example, according to administrative division) may belong to different divisions in another aspect (for example, business district versus tourist area).
-Besides, collecting in-depth information about the multifaceted nature of a large metropolitan city is typically costly or even impossible.
+To address these, some previous works pre-process the datasets e.g.\ by aggregating stations into administrative regions \citep{torti2021modelling}, partition the data using subject-specific knowledge \citep{faghih2016incorporating}, or analyze the data collected on weekdays and at weekends separately \citep{liu2016rebalancing}.
+In complex urban environments, however, it may be difficult to find a single clustering of the data that comprehensively accounts for the usage patterns since there exist multiple approaches to produce geographical or temporal divisions according to socioeconomic characteristics, land zones, traffic infrastructure or population composition.
+Besides, collecting in-depth information about the multifaceted nature of a large metropolitan city is costly or even impossible.

-In this paper, we analyze the hourly bike rental data collected from a BSS in Seoul, South Korea, by adopting a penalized regression modelling approach.
-The proposed method utilizes the whole dataset without partitioning that still addresses the complex features inherent in the temporal and spatial properties of the data.
-We model the BSS at the granularity of individual stations by including station-specific parameters as well as trends and variables related to air quality and precipitation.
-Such a model enjoys considerable flexibility and captures time-dependent usage patterns at individual stations, but it potentially suffers from the risk of overfitting as the number of parameters ($> 4 \times 10^4$) increases linearly with the number of stations.
+In this paper, we analyze the hourly bike rental data collected from BSSs in three metropolitan cities (Seoul, New York and San Francisco) by adopting a penalized regression modeling approach.
+Without arbitrary partitioning of the data, we model each BSS dataset at the granularity of individual stations by including station-specific parameters as well as trends and variables related to precipitation and air quality (where available).
+Such a model enjoys considerable flexibility and captures time-dependent usage patterns at individual stations but it potentially suffers from the risk of overfitting as the number of parameters increases linearly with the number of stations.